Apollon77/daikin-controller-cloud/README.md

 ### __WORK IN PROGRESS__
 * BREAKING: Username/Passwort and Proxy Authentications are removed and replaced by the new Daikin Portal Authentication!
 You need to re-authenticate!
+* BREAKING: DaikinCloudController class constructor changed and has new options structure!
 * (jacoscaz) Port to Typescript
 * (jacoscaz) Switch to Daikin's OIDC-based Onecta API
+* (Apollon77) Enhancements to restore some make sure former functionality is still possible to use

 ### 1.2.4 (2023-09-09)
 * (Apollon77) Make sure to store only existing refresh tokens